alex-piccione/spikes.React/README.md

 The project use [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/)

 ## Tests
 Cannot use **enzyme** because an adapter for React 17 does not exists yet.
+A lot of problem trying to run tests where the component ``setState()`` is called while the component is not "mounted".
+> Can't call setState on a component that is not yet mounted.